TartanLlama/tartanllama.github.io/_posts/2018-06-07-function-template-partial-ordering.md

  - c++
 ---

 C++ function overloading rules are complex.
 C++ template rules are complex.
-Put the two together, and you unfortunately do not get something simple; you get a hideous monster of standardese which requires great patience and knowledge to defeat.
+Put the two together, and you unfortunately do not get something simple; you get a hideous monster of standardese which requires great patience and knowledge to overcome.
 However, since C++ is mostly corner-cases, it can pay to understand how the rules apply for those times where you just can't work out why your code won't compile.
 This post will present a few step-by-step examples of how partial ordering of function templates works in order to arm you for these times of need.

 Partial ordering of function templates is a step of overload resolution.
 It occurs when you call a function template which is overloaded and the compiler needs to decide which one is more specialized than the other.
 Consider this code: